Kerala State Road Transport Corporation

 Kerala State Road Transport Corporation (KSRTC) is a state-owned road transport corporation in the Indian state of Kerala.
 It is one of the country's oldest state-run public bus transport services.
 The corporation is divided into three zones (South, Central and North), and its headquarters is in the state capital Thiruvananthapuram.
 Daily scheduled service has increased from 1500000 km to 1700000 km, using 5400 buses on 4500 routes.
 The corporation transports an average of 3.545 million commuters per day.

 The Kerala Urban Road Transport Corporation (KURTC) was formed under KSRTC in 2015 to manage affairs related to urban transportation.
 It was inaugurated on 12 April 2015 at Thevara.
 On 9 November 2021, a legally independent company called KSRTC SWIFT was formed to operate the long-distance buses of the Kerala Road Transport Corporation for a period of 10 years with an aim overcome the financial crisis faced by the corporation.

-In June 2021, Kerala SRTC was awarded the acronym KSRTC by the Controller General of Patents Designs and Trade Marks, which is part of the Ministry of Commerce and Industry, Government of India when Kerala filed a case against Karnataka SRTC in response to a legal notice by the Karnataka SRTC to stop using the acronym KSRTC.
+In June 2021, Kerala SRTC was awarded the acronym KSRTC by the Controller General of Patents Designs and Trade Marks, which is part of the Ministry of Commerce and Industry, Government of India when Kerala (officially known as Keralam) filed a case against Karnataka SRTC in response to a legal notice by the Karnataka SRTC to stop using the acronym KSRTC.